parasek/concretecms-theme/README.md

     rm public/application/config/database.php
     ```

-    Change required permissions (though 777 is fine for a local server, for live servers you should be more restrictive)
+    Change required permissions (though 777 is fine for a local server, on live servers you should be more restrictive - 755 for folders and 644 for files)
     ```
     chmod -R 777 public/application/config public/application/files public/packages
     ```